 We love helping campers experience new adventures and step out of their comfort zone.
 That being said, activities such as hiking and biking require some level of comfort to ensure that the whole group can move together at an appropriate pace.
 Please contact us before signing up if you are not sure about your camper’s comfort level.

-The Voyagers and Explorers sessions all include biking excursions, many of which are during the camping trip.
+The Voyagers, Explorers, and Adventure on Wheels! sessions all include biking excursions, many of which are during the camping trip.
 Please reach out to Sara ahead of time if you have any concerns about your child's ability to participate.
 There is no biking scheduled for Day Trekkers.

 Each Adventures trip can accommodate a maximum of 13 campers.
 There are two staff for every trip.
 In order to provide participants with a rewarding group experience, each trip will require a minimum number of campers (typically 8 or more) in order to run.
 If a trip is going to be cancelled, families of registered campers will be notified by April 1.